tutucea/celestial-forecast/README.md

 Windows users only   here( this will expire after 7 days Feb,5 2025) https://limewire.com/d/981ae1c1-dd73-4005-8ced-6d0d9e21f349#Vx81NaSM0PQ13S_GAr0_xLAaSmyWjQTh3av2bdIN7S0  .. if you get a security pop-up click "more info" and "install anyways"... also feel free to use a virus scanner for peace of mind

-What it looks like see here https://ibb.co/4gfF8wz2 and here https://ibb.co/N8NB5cL
+What it looks like, see here https://ibb.co/4gfF8wz2 and https://ibb.co/N8NB5cL